yogeshagr/golang/gopl/gopl.md

 - Named types also make it possible to define new behaviors for values of the type.
 These behaviors are expressed as a set of functions associated with the type, called the type's methods.
-The declaration below, in which the Celsius parameter c appears before the function name, associates with the Celsius type a method named String that returns c's numeric value.
+The declaration below, in which the Celsius parameter "c" appears before the function name, associates with the Celsius type a method named "String" that returns c's numeric value.
 ```
 func (c Celsius) String() string { return fmt.Sprintf("%gC", c) }
 ```